Quick Start AAC Slurm Cluster User Guide

 To register for an account to access AAC Slurm Cluster, please generate SSH key pair and send public SSH key to get your account created.
 Contact your AMD Sponsor for more details.

-AAC Slurm Cluster Partition Naming Convention
+AAC Slurm Cluster partition naming convention

 The Slurm partitions are named for each Compute Node, number of CPUs, number of GPUs, number of GPU Hives, cluster interconnect, the GPU product, the Operating System distribution of the nodes as follows: